• Skip to primary navigation

 • Then make 4 wedges from the neck part and 5-6 wedges from the bottom part.
 They should look like the ones in the below picture.

 • Preheat the oven to 425 Fahrenheit (220 degrees Celsius).
 Use tin foil, parchment paper, or a non-stick baking sheet and place the pieces in one layer.
 They can be close, even touching, but don’t let them overlap.
 Too crowded means you need a longer baking time.
-Bake them for 40 minutes.
+Roast them for 40 minutes.

 • They should be soft and juicy.
 It is okay if some parts are caramelized a bit.
 When it is chilled, scoop the orange flesh out with a spoon and store it in the fridge.
 They are usually super soft, so don’t need to blend them further at this step.